The government has revealed proposals to help those affected by unsafe cladding.

 To address the removal and replacement of unsafe cladding from buildings over 18 metres (over six storeys), the government initially set up a £5bn ‘Building Safety Fund’ allocated for this work.

-The check they require is called an External Wall Safety (EWS) assessment which must be requested by the building owner (freeholder) or managing agent and carried out by a qualified surveyor.
-If your building passes the review, known as an [PDF], you should be able to progress with a valuation of your property, but if your building fails, leaseholders will likely find the property harder to sell until the issues have been fixed.
+The check they request is called an External Wall Safety (EWS) assessment which must be requested by the building owner (freeholder) or managing agent and carried out by a qualified surveyor.
+If your building passes the review, known as an [PDF], you should be able to progress with a valuation of your property, but if your building fails, you will likely find the property harder to sell until the issues have been fixed.

 EWS1 forms are not a legal requirement but instead a lender requirement.
 The government has specified that , but lenders are still asking for them.
 This means banks won’t lend to people wanting to buy the property if the building it is in is deemed unsafe.
 This also means that the building owner cannot be made to have an EWS assessment carried out.